Inheritance and Gifting: How to Gift Money to Your Children Legally

 If you regularly make the most of your £3,000 per annum tax-free gift allocation, it’s important to fully understand the 7-year rule because it could potentially impact both the family assets and your estate planning.
 The more you gift, the less your estate could be worth, but on the other hand, the longer you survive such gifts, the less IHT tax will be due.

-How much money can I gift my children?
+How much can you gift tax free?

 What other gifts for children are tax free?

 As mentioned earlier, you can bequeath your children or grandchildren up to £325,000 tax-free in your will as part of your estate.
-But, of course, your estate also covers other things, including property and land, personal items (antiques, furniture, jewellery, etc.), and stocks and shares listed on the LSE.

 Wedding gifts- including civil partner agreements

-If you’re wondering, “Can I gift money to my children as wedding gifts or civil partnership gifts when the partnership is initially formed? the answer is yes, you can.
+If you’re wondering, “Can I gift money to my children as wedding gifts or civil partnership gifts when the partnership is initially formed? – the answer is yes, you can.
 The rules are as follows:

 • To your child – £5,000